 The Solar Lower Atmosphere and Magnetism (SLAM) group covers many exciting subjects in solar physics, focussing on the development and testing of highly novel solar instrumentation, reduction and analysis of highest quality solar observations, or improving and developing advanced techniques for the analysis of solar observations.

-PhD project(s) would either focus on (1) the data acquisition and data analysis of atmospheres of planets and their moons, (2) the improvement or development of radiative transfer codes, models and simulations for the analysis of the data, (3) the development of sophisticated instrumentation.
+PhD projects: the data acquisition and data analysis of atmospheres of planets and their moons; the improvement or development of radiative transfer codes, models and simulations for the analysis of the data or the development of sophisticated instrumentation.